Seine-et-Oise: Abolition

 At the first French census in 1801, Seine-et-Oise had 421,535 inhabitants.
-With the growth of the Paris suburbs, the population of Seine-et-Oise increased markedly, and by 1968 it had reached 2,943,350 inhabitants.
-It was judged that Seine-et-Oise, along with the Seine department, had become too large and ungovernable.
+With the growth of the Paris suburbs, the population of Seine-et-Oise increased markedly, and by 1968 it had reached 2,943,350 inhabitants, making it the second-largest French department behind only the Seine department.
+It was judged that Seine-et-Oise, along with the Seine department, had become too large to govern.
 On 1 January 1968, it was split into three smaller departments: Yvelines, Val-d'Oise, and Essonne.
 A small part of Seine-et-Oise was also merged with parts of the Seine department (also disbanded on the same date) to create the three new departments of Hauts-de-Seine, Val-de-Marne, and Seine-Saint-Denis.